chrisballinger/prosody-modules/mod_cloud_notify/README.markdown

 Details
 =======

-App servers are notified about offline messages or messages waiting in the smacks queue.
+App servers are notified about offline messages, messages stored by [mod_mam] or messages waiting in the smacks queue.
+The business rules outlined [here] are all honored[^2].

 To cooperate with [mod_smacks] this module consumes some events:
 "smacks-ack-delayed", "smacks-hibernation-start" and "smacks-hibernation-end".